 It can increase the chances of high blood pressure or hypertension, for example.
 While this is a medical condition, it is also a risk factor for heart disease.

-A 2017 study revealed one of the benefits of moringa tea is that it helps fight or decrease oxidative stress.
-It contains bioactive compounds such as quercetin, which have a potent antioxidant activity.
+A 2017 study revealed one of the benefits of moringa tea is it helps fight or decrease oxidative stress.
+It contains bioactive compounds such as quercetin, which have potent antioxidant activity.

 4. Potential Water Purifier for Cleaner Water

 Beyond food and health, the moringa seed has also been found to contain protein capable of water purification and material separation.

 5. Healthy Way to Lose Weight

 Some people claim one of the effects of moringa tea is weight loss.
 There’s not enough evidence to back this up, though.